roznet/connectstats_server/README.md

 If you want to also include weather data, you can obtain a key from [darkSkyNet](https://darksky.net/dev) and add it to the config file.

+You can clone this repository under multiple subdirectory with different configuration, for example, if your webserver base url is {baseurl}, you can have a directory `dev` and `prod` with different databases and keys

 ### Getting the database ready

 You'll need to setup a mysql database and enter the database name, host, user and password in the `config.php` file.
 When the api is called it will automatically setup the tables it needs.